One Obvious Reason Why Peter Kreeft’s Case for the Resurrection of Jesus FAILS

 However, a hallucination is not the same as a delusion.
 These are two different kinds of psychological events or processes.
 A hallucination involves some sort of sensory experience that has a subjective or mental cause rather than being caused by actual physical objects and physical events.
 If I take LSD and then “see” a large fire-breathing dragon on the freeway, that is presumably NOT because there is an actual large fire-breathing dragon sitting on an actual freeway.
 It is probably because my mind, under the influence of a drug, is creating this visual experience (or part of the visual experience, since there might be an actual freeway that I am seeing even if there is no dragon sitting on the freeway).

-A delusion does not involve sensory experiences that are created by one’s mind.
+A delusion does not require sensory experiences that are created by one’s mind.
 I might, for example, have a delusional belief that there is a large fire-breathing dragon sitting on the freeway even if I don’t SEE the dragon when I look at the freeway.
 Delusional beliefs can exist independently of sensory experiences.

 One skeptical explanation for the belief of Jesus’ disciples that Jesus had risen is that they had experiences of “seeing” a living, walking, and talking Jesus days or weeks or months after Jesus had died on the cross, but those experiences were NOT the result of being in the presence of a physically embodied, living, walking, and talking Jesus, but rather were experiences produced by their minds in the absence of Jesus.
 The alleged appearances of the risen Jesus, can be skeptically explained as hallucinations.